Tuesday, July 29, 2025

 Our system of laws seem to apply only when Republicans think it'll help them.

-Our Congress has passed the president has signed a bill that is predicted to end Medicaid healthcare coverage for 17 million Americans, while giving an enormous tax cut to the wealthiest one-percent of this country.
+Our Congress has passed and the president has signed a bill that is predicted to end Medicaid healthcare coverage for 17 million Americans, while giving an enormous tax cut to the wealthiest one-percent of this country.
 It also jacks up the budget of the Department of Homeland Security to levels that far exceed the money countries such as Russia, a country at war right now, are spending on their military.

 The purpose of such spending?
 To set up "detention centers" aka concentration camps in places such as Florida's Everglades!